Murders of John Goosey and Stacy Barnett: The victims

 Both Barnett and Goosey grew up in West University Place, a city within Greater Houston.
 The parents of the couple lived within blocks of each other.
 Goosey's father, Dr. John D. Goosey, is a Houston ophthalmologist.
 Goosey's mother, Claire Goosey, worked as a volunteer.
 John Goosey attended public elementary schools, Annunciation Orthodox School, and Lamar High School in Houston; he graduated from high school in August 2004.
 He attended the University of Texas after a transfer from the University of Houston.
 While Barnett (born September 5, 1986), who was a student at West University Elementary School and Lanier Middle School, also attended Lamar, they did not become friends until they attended University of Texas at Austin together.

 Barnett began living in a West Campus apartment in summer 2008 and Goosey lived with her.
-Before the murders, both Barnett and Goosey had graduated, with Goosey obtaining a bachelor's degrees in History and English in December 2008 and Barnett obtaining a bachelor's degree in architecture in May 2009.
+Before the murders, both Barnett and Goosey had graduated, with Goosey obtaining bachelor's degrees in History and English in December 2008 and Barnett obtaining a bachelor's degree in architecture in May 2009.
 Goosey had plans to attend law school.
 The couple had been dating for two years and planned to marry.
 Goosey died at age 21 and Barnett died at age 22.

 According to the Austin Police Department (APD), Goosey worked as a midlevel marijuana distributor.
 Lieutenant Mark Spangler of the APD said that Goosey had a business relationship with Thompson for at least three years.
 As of July 2009 police stated that they did not believe that Barnett was aware of her boyfriend's drug dealing, and that they believed that she did not use marijuana.
 The landlord who owned the condominium where Goosey and Barnett lived said that, after smelling marijuana in her apartment and hearing Barnett telling him that her boyfriend had problems with drugs, he warned Barnett about the dangers of her boyfriend's lifestyle.

 The perpetrators

 James Richard "Ricky" Thompson Jr. is the son of parents who had divorced.
 His mother was an anthropology lecturer at the University of Texas at Austin who lived in the West Campus area, and he lived with her after his parents divorced.
 After his mother remarried, Thompson moved to Lakeway with his father.
 Thompson attended Austin High School in Austin and later Lake Travis High School.
 He dropped out of high school and worked several menial jobs.
 Thompson began distributing marijuana he received from Goosey.
 At the time of the murder, Thompson lived in a house on Alexandria Drive in South Austin.

 The other two people involved were Roy M. Renick and Samuel Hadden Gifford.

-According to police, Thompson owed $8,500 ($ when adjusted for inflation) to Goosey as part of a drug deal.
-Thompson wished to erase the debt.
+According to police, Thompson owed $8,500 ($ when adjusted for inflation) to Goosey as part of a drug deal, and Thompson wished to erase the debt.